cockroachlabs/workshop_labs/query-optimization/README.md

 ## Lab 0 - Create database and load data

-Connect to any node and run the [workload simulator](https://www.cockroachlabs.com/docs/stable/cockroach-workload.html).

-Load the TPC-C data with 50 warehouses - it will take about 25 minutes
+Connect to any node and use the [workload simulator](https://www.cockroachlabs.com/docs/stable/cockroach-workload.html) to load the TPC-C data with 50 warehouses - it will take about 25 minutes

 ```bash
 docker exec -it roach-newyork-1 bash -c "./cockroach workload init tpcc --drop --db tpcc --warehouses 50 postgres://root@127.0.0.1:26257?sslmode=disable"